 Installing a solar system at your property raises its value, so you’ll get more for your building when you go to sell it than if you hadn’t installed solar panels.

 To be fair, this increase in your home’s value may also come with a higher insurance payment.
-But this increase should be factored into the payback and ROI of your solar system on the solar proposal or estimate you receive from your installers.
+But this increase should be factored into the payback and return on investment (ROI) of your solar system on the solar proposal or estimate you receive from your installers.

 How the ROI of Solar Compares to Other Investments